Western Research Fellowship

 The 2017 Ranch Crew (4 Yale students, 4 Wyoming students) completed a rapid assessment of Currant Creek Ranch, a 90,000+ acre ranch in Sweetwater, Wyoming.
 The rapid assessment was done in coordination with Currant Creek Ranch, Trout Unlimited, and Wyoming Game and Fish.

 Ranch Crew is an ongoing collaboration between Sheridan College, University of Wyoming, F&ES, Plank Stewardship Initiative, and the Ucross High Plains Stewardship Initiative.

 Here is the application.

-The Rangeland Exchange is a 10-week summer opportunity for a F&ES student to live and do research in two rangeland communities: in Panama and the western United States.
-During your 5 weeks in each place, you will learn about rangeland management, build relationships with community members, and contribute to innovative field-based research that addresses community needs.
+The Rangeland Exchange is a 10 to 12 week summer opportunity for a returning Masters or Doctoral F&ES student to live and do research in two rangeland communities: in Panama and the western United States.
+During your time in each place, you will learn about rangeland management, build relationships with community members, and contribute to innovative field-based research that addresses community needs.
 Potential research questions include:

 – Understanding the rural-urban migration of young people in ranching communities

 – Increasing ecosystem service integrity through land management practices